AMC Entertainment Holdings Inc. (AMC) Shares Up Despite Recent Market Volatility

 B. Riley Securities gave a rating of “Neutral” to AMC, setting the target price at $7.50 in the report published on October 12th of the previous year.

-During the last 5 trading sessions, AMC rose by +12.08%, which changed the moving average for the period of 200-days by -57.97% in comparison to the 20-day moving average, which settled at $4.93.
-In addition, AMC Entertainment Holdings Inc. saw 23.10% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, AMC fell by -19.00%, which changed the moving average for the period of 200-days by -67.68% in comparison to the 20-day moving average, which settled at $4.68.
+In addition, AMC Entertainment Holdings Inc. saw -0.49% in overturn over a single year, with a tendency to cut further losses.

 Insider Trading